Osage Orange 'White Shield'

 Maclura pomifera

 Osage Orange 'White Shield' (Maclura pomifera) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 30–40 ft tall and 25–35 ft wide, and needs low to medium water.
-Osage orange has aggressive roots and produces large messy fruits — choose male/seedless cultivars.
+It matures to about 30–40 ft tall and 25–35 ft wide, fast-growing, needs low to medium water, and prefers full sun.
+Osage orange has aggressive roots and produces large messy fruits, choose male/seedless cultivars.

 Photos